kalimatas/kalimatas.github.com/_posts/2017-09-15-cowsay-slack-command.markdown

 ### <a name="code"></a> Source code overview

-Finally.
+At last.
 It's time for source code.
 In essence, our application is just a wrapper around `cowsay` utility with HTTP interface.
 It accepts POST requests and returns formatted text back.
 Full source code can be found in [the GitHub repository](https://github.com/kalimatas/slack-cowbot).

 Let's review the startup procedure: